astropy/astropy/docs/fits/users_guide/users_tutorial.rst

     >>> hdulist.append(tbhdu)

-So far, we have covered the most basic features of PyFITS.
+So far, we have covered the most basic features of `astropy.io.fits`.
 In the following chapters we'll show more advanced examples and explain options in each class and method.

 Convenience Functions
 =====================

-PyFITS also provides several high level ("convenience") functions.
+`astropy.io.fits` also provides several high level ("convenience") functions.
 Such a convenience function is a "canned" operation to achieve one simple task.
 By using these "convenience" functions, a user does not have to worry about opening or closing a file, all the housekeeping is done implicitly.

 The first of these functions is `getheader()`, to get the header of an HDU.